Create a basic Data Flow

 Go to the Flow web application at dashboard.estuary.dev and sign in using the credentials provided by your Estuary account manager.

-Click the Captures tab and choose New capture.
+Click the Sources tab and choose New Capture.

 Choose the appropriate Connector for your desired data source.

 A form appears with the properties required for that connector.
-More details are on each connector are provided in the connectors reference.
+A documentation page with details about that connector appears in the side panel.
+You can also browse the connectors reference in your browser.

 Type a name for your capture.

-Click inside the Name field to generate a drop-down menu of available prefixes, and select your prefix.
+In the Name field, click the drop-down arrow and select an available prefix.
 Append a unique capture name after the

 /to create the full name, for example